jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 #### :mag: Check for Understanding - 2min

+The instructor will set a timer for 2min.

 - Think about the following questions:
   - What do we use `props` for?
   - What do we use `state` for?